VILLASframework/documentation/docs/installation.md

 To get started quickly, we recommend to run VILLAS in a small Kubernetes cluster.

 :::important
-There is also [a dedicated installation guide for VILLASnode](node/installation.md) in case you only want to use VILLASnode instead of the full VILLASframework system.
+There are [dedicated installation instructions for VILLASnode](node/installation.md) in case you only want to use the simulation gateway instead of the full framework.

+**For beginners, we recommend to start looking at VILLASnode first.**
 :::

 You can run the full set of VILLASframework components pre-configured in a Kubernetes cluster using the [Helm chart](https://git.rwth-aachen.de/acs/public/catalogue/-/blob/master/charts/villas/).